cmacfie/exjobb/exjobb.md

 With the group consisting of only developers, it's much the same as before, with the one exception that 'I have heard of the creator of the software before' had an increase by 10%.
 It is however still the least considered factor.

+#### Follow-up interview
+After the results had been evaluated, two follow-up interviews were conducted in order to get some insights if there were any issues with the survey.

 #### Conclusions from survey
 The two factors 'The documentation has consistent language' and 'The release- and change notes are thorough' scored surprisingly low.
 This goes against the litterature, and will be investigated more.
 A potential difference could be that question only states what would make the user *try* a new software.
 It may not be an initial stopper, but could cause issues once the user has decided to use the software.